 It quickly became evident that for each excursion, I would be the pack animal, collapsing and loading two walkers into my car trunk and unloading them upon arrival at our destination not to mention securing seat belts and the like.
 Ditto on the return ride.
 All progress was excruciatingly slow.
 All plans had to be made with time buffers to allow for the lengthy preparation both before and after the event.

-I, also, fell into the role of fetch person as their ability to stand up and make their way to get the sugar, a Kleenex, a shawl for warmth, or just about anything was so much more quickly accomplished by swift me.
+I also fell into the role of fetch person as their ability to stand up and make their way to get the sugar, a Kleenex, a shawl for warmth, or just about anything was so much more quickly accomplished by swift me.
 It reminded me of what my son and daughter-in-law go through with their young children (my adorable grandchildren): strollers, snacks, bathroom breaks, and all events planned around rest time.

 At the end of each day, I was exhausted, impatient, and irritable.
 It’s tiring being a wrangler whether your charges are horses or seniors.
 I tried hard to keep in perspective what I was getting out of the experience.
 It was such a gift that my dear friends who had been there to nurture and care for me through the years had made the extreme effort to visit me.
-It was a privilege to help them experience a trip away from their now confined living quarters in an assisted living home.
+It was a privilege to help them experience a trip away from their now confined quarters in an assisted living home.
 It was a way to pay them back for the love they had always shown me.

 Modify your viewpoint toward the elders in your life.
 Yes, they have become childlike in their needs and even in their behavior.
 Have patience; be loving, kind, and giving.
 Don’t forget what they did for you in earlier years which probably caused them to become exhausted, impatient, and irritable.